stripe/stripe-ios/Example/Custom Integration/README.md

 # Custom Integration

-This example app demonstrates how to to use `STPAPIClient` to accept various payment methods.
+This example app demonstrates how to use `STPAPIClient` to accept various payment methods.
 This may be a useful reference if you're building your own payment flow and not using `STPPaymentContext`.

 For a detailed guide, see https://stripe.com/docs/mobile/ios/custom